Rojan998/Attendance-F1/README.md

 Now you are ready to go.

+# Working Process

+1. Login page is our landing page, which has `login form` and button to `submit attendance`

+2. Firslty click on `submit attedance` button and then new page redirects to `/submitattendance` page, where user can fill the form with necessary details and can submit the form.
+Thus submited form is also pushed in the mongodb database.
+Once clicking in the `submit form` button, user is redirected to the login page.

+3. Login with your credentials used in `submit attendance` form.
+You will be redirect to the `/dashboard` page, where user can see the filled in details and check whether they are `Present, Absent or Missed`.

+4. You can also EDIT and DELETE the datas.

 # Notes:

 #### Firstly note that this is not complete app.
 I am working in it, and there might be some issues.